Gregory M. Fosco

 - Ph.D., 2008, Clinical Psychology, Marquette University

 - M.S., 2006, Child Development, University of California, Davis

 - B.S., 1999, Psychology, University of California, Davis

-- 2013-Present: Karl R. and Diane Wendle Fink Early Career Professor for the Study of Families
+- 2013-2017: Karl R. and Diane Wendle Fink Early Career Professor for the Study of Families

-- 2011-Present: Assistant Professor, Human Development and Family Studies, The Pennsylvania State University
+- 2011-2017: Assistant Professor, Department of Human Development and Family Studies, The Pennsylvania State University

 In the Family PrOcess and Well-being Enrichment Research (POWER) Lab, I have been working with colleagues and students to investigate the family as a context of adolescent development with the ultimate goal of informing interventions to better serve families and youth.
 My research, and that of the Family POWER Lab, follows two inter-related lines of inquiry.
 The first line if research includes basic science focusing on understanding the family system and its influence on adolescent development.
 I have conducted research on adolescent social/emotional outcomes (e.g., romantic relationship competence, self-regulation), psychopathology and substance use risk, and positive well-being (e.g., subjective well-being, purpose in life).
 I have conducted work examining interparental conflict and relationships, family-level cohesion and conflict, and parent-child relationship quality as key facets of the family system.
 The second line of research has focused on family-based prevention programs, such as the Family Check-Up, on adolescent substance use, problem behaviors, and emotional distress.
 I am particularly interested in examining the change processes during interventions (e.g., skill acquisition, mechanisms of change) so that we can better understand how interventions work and direct future work toward optimization of programs to be more effective and efficient.